ReactiveX/RxPY/README.md

 You can contribute by reviewing and sending feedback on code checkins, suggesting and trying out new features as they are implemented, register issues and help us verify fixes as they are checked in, as well as submit code fixes or code contributions of your own.

 The main repository is at [ReactiveX/RxPY](https://github.com/ReactiveX/RxPY).
-There are currently outdated mirrors at [Reactive-Extensions/RxPy](https://github.com/Reactive-Extensions/RxPy/) and [CodePlex](http://rxpy.codeplex.com/).
+There are currently an outdated mirror at [Reactive-Extensions/RxPy](https://github.com/Reactive-Extensions/RxPy/).
 Please register any issues to [ReactiveX/RxPY/issues](https://github.com/ReactiveX/RxPY/issues).

 Please submit any pull requests against the [master](https://github.com/ReactiveX/RxPY/tree/master) branch at [ReactiveX/RxPY](https://github.com/ReactiveX/RxPY/tree/master).

 # License

-Copyright (c) Microsoft Open Technologies, Inc. All rights reserved.
-Microsoft Open Technologies would like to thank its contributors, a list of whom are at http://rx.codeplex.com/wikipage?title=Contributors.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at